cloudwego/kitex-examples/bizdemo/easy_note/README.md

 - Tracing
   - use jaeger to tracing
 - Customized BoundHandler
-  - achieve CPU utilization rate customized Bound Handler
+  - achieve CPU utilization rate customized bound handler
 - Service Discovery and Register
   - use [registry-etcd](https://github.com/kitex-contrib/registry-etcd) to discovery and register service